Wellness Islands

 By Wellness Islands·

-Quick answer
+Quick Answer

 A standard gym membership in Malta costs between around €25 and €90 per month depending on the facility.
-Budget gyms like 24/7 Fitness Club charge around €25-35/month, mid-range gyms like Best Gyms Malta and Fort Fitness sit in the €50-65 range, and premium clubs like Cynergi with pool and sauna access run €70-90/month.
+Budget gyms like 24/7 Fitness Club charge around €25-35/month, mid-range gyms like Best Gyms Malta and Fort Fitness sit in the €50-65 range, and premium clubs like Cynergi and the Hilton Malta gym (LivingWell) with pool and sauna access run €70-90/month.
 CrossFit boxes charge around €70-130/month for unlimited classes.
-Day passes are widely available at €10-16.
+Day passes are widely available at €10-25, with the Hilton Malta day pass at €25 including full pool access.

 Budget Gyms in Malta (Under €35/Month)